mohaidr/LPS/readme.md

     Help (-?, -h): Displays help and usage information.

 ### Add HTTP Run

 `lps add [options]`

-Adds an HTTP run to a predefined test plan.
-This command configures the specifics of the HTTP testing scenario to be made during the test, including the type of requests, target URLs, and the sequence of the testing scenarios.
-It is crucial for tailoring the test to simulate specific user interactions with the web application.
+This command adds an HTTP run to an existing test plan.
+It configures key aspects of the HTTP testing scenario, including iteration mode, target URLs, HTTP method, and other critical elements of the HTTP request.
+This customization is essential for accurately simulating specific user interactions with the web application.

+#### Options:

     -tn, --testname <testname>: Required.
 Specifies the test to which the HTTP run will be added.
     -rn, --runName <runName>: Required.
 Names the individual HTTP run.